andrer0cha/pictionary/README.md

 ## How to Play

 - Click "Start Drawing!" in the lobby.
-- Draw the word shown on the canvas.
+- Draw the word shown on the canvas (fetched from the backend).
 - Enter your guess for what you just drew in the input box.
 - Earn 10 points for each correct guess!
 - View your guess history for the current round.